-Engineers are engaged by insurers and homeowners to assess how a property has been damaged.
+Engineers are engaged by insurers and homeowners to assess how a property has been damaged after a natural hazard.
 They also assess how that damage can be reinstated to the standard required by the insurance policy.

 What’s the engineer’s role?